 Which Should I Do First?

-This is not one of those instances in which the order makes no difference.
-On the contrary, which phase you choose to do first is a crucial decision.
-As you can already tell, most people choose to bulk first, but this is not the best option for everybody.
+This is not one of those situations when the order doesn’t matter.
+On the other hand, choosing which phase to complete first is an important choice.
+As you can see, the majority of people decide to bulk first, but this is not always the greatest course of action.

 Find Your Body Fat athlete Percentage.

-For those who actually want to learn something, here is the entire process.
-First, get a tape measure and measure the circumference of your neck.
-Please write it down, and then measure your abdomen at its widest point.
-If you are female, you will also need to measure your hips at their widest point.
-Now measure your height.
-You currently have all the numbers you need to figure out your body fat percentage.
+Here is the whole procedure for people who truly want to learn something.
+Get a tape measure first, and then measure the diameter of your neck.
+Please note it down and then measure the width of your abdomen.
+You must also measure your hips at their widest position if you are a female.
+Next, determine your height.
+You currently possess all of the data required to determine your body fat percentage.

-You will plug the numbers into this formula:
+You will enter the figures into the following formula:

 Interpreting The Results